agilepro/epiconsciousness/docs/Consciousness/color-inversion.md

 ## Memories

-Nmemory is a way of actually re-experiencing the event that you remember.
+Memory is a way of actually re-experiencing the event that you remember.
 If you have a memory of stubbing your toe, then, remembering that is a bit like re-experiencing the toe being stubbed.
 When you recognize something, it is a kind of remembering.
 When you recognize it person's face you do, in some important ways, relive experiences that you had had with that person.

 All of this is true of the perception of color.
 When you recognize the color red, you are in a very real way re-experiencing red things from your past.
 The color red might allow you to re-experience a sunset, a campfire, blood, and other red things.
 Your experience of read, as a property is simply the memory of a large number of red things mixed together.

 If you and I grow up in the same culture, and in the same region, then our experience of red things will be largely the same.
 Sunsets are red.
 Fire is red.
-Tomatos and other fruit can be red.
+Tomatoes and other fruit can be red.
 Blood is red.
 And so on: we all come into contact with a certain variety of objects that are red, and our experience with those objects are what we associate with red.

 Thus, the sight of anything red, I am actually reliving the sight of a sunset, and blood, and a glowing heating element.
 Everything associated with red come flooding back in when we see something red.
 We are not confused about this;  it is not the case that every time I see something red I think it is a tomato.
 But when I see something red, it is somehow associated with a tomato.
 And everything else that I have every seen that is red.